 #1 Messy houses cause us to feel out of control

-A messy house can be incredibly overwhelming, and can cause you to feel out of control.
-Every time you turn around there’s another pile of laundry to fold, another dish to wash, or another toy to pick up.
 It can be overwhelming, and it’s easy to feel like you’re never going to get ahead.
 As moms, we tend to be hard on ourselves, looking down on ourselves as to why we can’t keep a clean house, We feel completely out of control, and we don’t know where to go from there

 #2 It is inefficient to look for things constantly

-How many times do you find yourself looking for a missing shoe, or worse missing keys, clean dishes for dinner, or pajamas to put the kids down in.
+How many times do you find yourself looking for a missing shoe, or worse missing keys, clean dishes for dinner, or pajamas to put the kids to bed in.
 You’re constantly having to search for things that you know are around ‘somewhere’.
 It’s super frustrating, and it makes you feel inefficient.

 #3 It is embarrassing when people come over

-What happens if a friend finds themselves in your area and drops by unexpectedly!
-As soon as they walk in the door, you can feel the hear rising in your cheeks, you are completely and utterly mortified that they can see this is how you live.
-News alert, their house probably isn’t much cleaner than yours!
+What happens if a friend finds themselves in your area and drops by unexpectedly?
+As soon as they walk in the door, you can feel the heat rising in your cheeks, you are completely and utterly mortified that they can see this is how you live.

 #4 Having a clean home puts you in a better headspace

-The key to regaining control is to break the cycle of procrastination and start tackling the mess one small step at a time.
-Dedicate a certain amount of time per day to cleaning up, soon you’ll find that your house is more manageable, and your mood will drastically improve as well.
+Dedicate a certain amount of time per day to cleaning up, and soon you’ll find that your house is more manageable, and your mood will drastically improve as well.

 How to Prepare to Clean a Disgusting House

 First of all, stop getting down on yourself, raising kids is hard, I don’t care if you have 1 or 7, being a mom is hard work!
-When it comes to preparing to clean a disgusting house, the first step is always the hardest.
-But with a little planning and preparation, the whole process can be made much easier.
+When it comes to preparing to clean a messy house, the first step is always the hardest.

 Find your Motivation

-Let’s face facts, no-one except maybe Martha Stewart is jumping for joy when it comes to cleaning a dirty house.
-If you’re struggling to find the motivation to clean up your disgusting house, try listening to some music, or your favorite podcast, or watching You Tube videos.
-Focusing on something else will help you forget about the mess and get into a cleaning mindset.
-Plus, listening to something fun, will make the time fly.
-I usually find Adele helps me to clean my house fast!
+Let’s face facts, no one except maybe Martha Stewart is jumping for joy when it comes to cleaning a dirty house.
+If you’re struggling to find the motivation to clean up your messy house, try listening to some music, or your favorite podcast, or watching YouTube videos.

 Set a Timer